 All source code contained in the Pin kit, including scripts, sample code and headers, is governed by the MIT license.

-If you have specific questions after reading the user's manual, you should first check the FAQ page.
+If you have specific questions after reading the user's manual, you should first check the FAQ section below.
 If that doesn't answer your question, you can search through the archives of the Pinheads newsgroup to see if anyone else asked your question.
 Finally, if that doesn't solve your problem, feel free to post a message to the newsgroup (don't forget to include your Pin kit number, operating system, processor, and gcc version).

 - CGO 2013 [PDF 3.464MB] (February 2013, Shenzhen, China)